 These reflect current developments in medicine that have come to rely more heavily on the use of radioactive species for diagnostic purposes and treatment.
 Brachytherapy, for example, is becoming more widely used as an option to treat prostate cancer.
 Prior to any such internal or to external treatment of cancer, patient dose mapping is needed so that the physician can best treat the targeted or intended area.

-The CIRMS Public and Environmental Radiation Protection Subcommittee (PERP), which dealt with radioactivity found in the environment and its possible public health effects, and Occupational Radiation Protection Subcommittee (ORP), which dealt with worker protection in radioactive environments, have been merged into a joint Radiation Protection Subcommittee (RP).
+CIRMS Radiation Protection and Homeland Security subcommittee has been formed by merging the existing Public and Environmental Radiation Protection Subcommittee (PERP), which dealt with radioactivity found in the environment and its possible public health effects, and Occupational Radiation Protection Subcommittee (ORP), which dealt with worker protection in radioactive environments.
+The Homeland Security subcommittee interests are combined with those in Radiation Protection, so this subcommittee recently was added to Radiation Protection one.

 - Trace ability to NIST for Reference, Monitoring and Service Laboratories